glfw/glfw/README.md

    monitor (#1806)
  - [Win32] Bugfix: The default restored window position was lost when creating a maximized window
+ - [Win32] Bugfix: `glfwMaximizeWindow` would make a hidden window visible
  - [Cocoa] Bugfix: `kUTTypeURL` was deprecated in macOS 12.0 (#2003)
  - [X11] Bugfix: Dynamic loading on OpenBSD failed due to soname differences
  - [X11] Bugfix: Waiting for events would fail if file descriptor was too large